-Mitigation measures will be required to ensure that new development at the Airport does not impact on the ecological value of the airport itself or the adjacent Adur Estuary SSSI.
-Opportunities for ecological enhancements should also be sought through new development Ecological enhancements should be incorporated as an integral part of the development.
+Mitigation measures will be required to ensure that new development at the Airport does not impact on the ecological value of the airport itself or the adjacent Adur Estuary SSSI. - Where possible, ecological enhancements should be incorporated as an integral part of the development.